Where is Fremont #1

-We have three elementary schools: Gannett Peak (K-3) and Baldwin Creek (4-5) are located in Lander, and Jeffrey City School in Jeffrey City, WY (approximately 60 miles from Lander).
+We have three elementary schools.
+Gannett Peak (K-3) and Baldwin Creek (4-5) are located in Lander, and Jeffrey City School is located in Jeffrey City, WY (approximately 60 miles from Lander).

 Lander Middle School is home to 6th, 7th and 8th grades.

 Lander Valley High School, home of the Tigers, is a traditional high school serving grades 9-12.
 In addition to the core courses, Lander Valley offers a full array of vocational offerings as well.
 LVHS has a very popular concurrent enrollment program with Central Wyoming College.
 Moreover, Lander Valley offers a slate of co-curricular and extra-curricular options ranging from skiing to golf to swimming.
 LVHS also has an active art department, music program, and student publications.

 Pathfinder High School is an alternative setting dedicated to meeting the needs of our most at-risk high school students.
 The educators at Pathfinder are dedicated to perfecting the craft of alternative education and have seen great success in graduating students.
 Pathfinder offers the Discovery program and partners with BOCES to offer vocational classes such as Certified Nurse's Assistant training, green construction, fire science, and an energy class.

 The mission of Fremont County School District #1 is:

 “In partnership with families and community, we educate students to become responsible citizens who respect one another and have the motivation, skills, and knowledge to succeed.”

 This mission was interactively developed by a representative team of school board members, administration, faculty, parents, community members and students during the 2014-2015 school year.

 The vision of Fremont County School District #1 is:

 “By setting high expectations and providing diverse learning opportunities, we will empower students to succeed in careers, college, and life.”